Up to 60% off sofas & mattresses — limited‑time deals.

 Myth or risk Why it backfires Better approach

 “It’ll fit through the door if the door is wider than the sofa is deep.”
-Turns, angles, and diagonals are where moves fail.
-Measure every pinch point; confirm boxed dimensions, not just sofa dimensions.
+Tight turns and diagonal movement are where delivery problems usually happen.
+Measure every pinch point and confirm boxed dimensions, not just sofa dimensions.

 Measure the space an 84-inch sofa really needs